wyhuai/DDNM/README.md

 ## Installation
-`git clone https://github.com/wyhuai/DDNM.git; cd nerfocus`
-`conda install pip; pip install --upgrade pip`
-`pip install -r requirements.txt`

 ## Evaluation
 We provide a pretrained model in experiments/horns, so you can run the following command to generate a video with defocus effects.
 You may change the lens parameters "l" and "a" in eval_vid.py to adjust the focus distance and aperture size.
 `python -m eval_vid --data_dir=horns --train_dir=experiments/horns --chunk=3196 --gin_file=configs/llff.gin --logtostderr`

-## Try DDNM on Other Diffusion Models
+## Apply DDNM to Your Own Diffusion Model
 It is ***very easy*** to implement a basic DDNM on your own diffusion model!
-You may reference the following code:
+You may reference the following:
 1. Copy these operator implementations to the core diffusion sampling file.
 ```python
 def color2gray(x):